mpv-player/mpv/DOCS/man/options.rst

 ``--msg-time``
     Prepend timing information to each console message.
-The time is in microseconds since the player process was started (technically, slightly later actually), using a monotonic time source depending on the OS.
+The time is in seconds since the player process was started (technically, slightly later actually), using a monotonic time source depending on the OS.
 This is ``CLOCK_MONOTONIC`` on sane UNIX variants.